walleXD/Coosmo/README.md

 ## What's this?

-**Cosmo** is a Reddit desktop client aimed at providing glorious Redditing expereince on desktops with the goal of hooking into native functionalities which make all desktop app expereinces more enjoyable.
+**Coosmo** is a Reddit desktop client aimed at providing glorious Redditing expereince on desktops with the goal of hooking into native functionalities which make all desktop app expereinces more enjoyable.

 ## Where are we at?